 Pursuant to “UTS Rule 3.8.2”, students who do not satisfy the attendance requirements may be refused permission by the Responsible Academic Officer to be considered for assessment for this subject.

 Requisite(s): 11273c Architectural Studio 1

 The lower case 'c' after the subject code indicates that the subject is a corequisite.
 See definitions for details.

 These requisites may not apply to students in certain courses.
 See access conditions.

 This subject is designed to equip architecture and landscape architecture students with a range of digital and analog tools for the communication of ideas.
 The subject focuses both on the improvement of students' technical skills and their capacity to think critically through a series of iterative exercises.
 There are three major components: lectures, digital labs and studio sessions.

 Students are expected to explore a range of techniques including:

-- multimedia communication strategy – to orchestrate different types of representation techniques to construct a cohesive set of documents, as well as understand the implications in the communication of architectural/landscape architectural thinking
+- multimedia communication strategies orchestrating different types of representation techniques.
+The exercises will assist students in constructing a cohesive set of documents for the communication of architectural/landscape architectural thinking.

 - verbal presentation – clearly communicate to a range of audiences.